 A unique feature of the Benedictine M.B.A.
 Program is the option to earn one or more concentrations in more than 17 areas.
 A concentration is earned by completing 12 elective credits from the specific courses designated for each concentration.
 Earning a concentration is optional.
 Students must comply with all course pre-requisites when planning a concentration.
 Those students wishing to earn two or more concentrations must complete a unique set of courses for each concentration.
 An elective cannot be used to meet the requirements of two different concentrations.
-Starting the Program:

-Because your M.B.A. requires a significant commitment, your initial advising appointment is very important.
-Whether you are enrolled in a Certificate Program, or accepted as a degree-seeking M.B.A. student, you must schedule an advising appointment before enrolling in the first M.B.A. class.
+Starting the Program: Because your M.B.A. requires a significant commitment, your initial advising appointment is very important.
+Whether you are enrolled in a certificate program, or accepted as a degree-seeking M.B.A. student, you must schedule an advising appointment before enrolling in the first M.B.A. class.
 An advising appointment provides students with important details about their curriculum sequence, establishes an academic plan for program completion, and makes students aware of essential graduate policies and M.B.A. resources.
 M.B.A. course prerequisites must be met for enrollment in upper level courses.
-Contact the M.B.A.
-Program Manager at (630) 829-6205 to schedule your advising appointment.
-Admission application and procedures:

-An application to the Benedictine M.B.A.
-Program will be considered ready when the following items have been received: - 1.
+Admission Application and Procedures: An application to the Benedictine M.B.A. program will be considered ready when the following items have been received: - 1.
 A completed application form. - 2.
 A non-refundable application fee. - Official transcripts from all previous colleges attended.
-All students must have a conferred baccalaureate degree from an accredited institution prior to starting the M.B.A. program.
+All students must have a conferred baccalaureate degree from a regionally accredited institution prior to starting the M.B.A. program.
 The student should request that all transcripts, including any from Benedictine University, be mailed directly to the Graduate Admissions Office at Benedictine University. - 4.
 Minimum cumulative grade point average of 2.75.
 If a student's cumulative GPA fall below the minimum required for admission the student may be required to meet with the M.B.A.
 Program Director to discuss options. - 5.
 Two letters of reference from persons who know the applicant from a professional or academic perspective. - 6.
 A one-page statement of educational and career goals. - 7.
 Resume which includes chronological work history. - 8.
 Interview with the M.B.A.
 Program Director, at the director's discretion. - 9.
 Test scores.